Camyo4650/TND/README.md

 Melee Combat
 - Theme can be medieval, with Light being swordsmen; Heavy being cavalrymen; Support being archers; and Command leading the brigade.

-*THESE WILL COME LATER*
+*THESE WILL COME LATER*:
-Aerial Combat
+- Aerial Combat
-Naval Combat
+- Naval Combat

 Game Appearance:
 The world will be low poly, with procedural-terrain generation and general regulations on positioning of entities.
 Players will simply look like wooden mannequins.